 Doctors may try to eliminate Staphylococcus from people prone to recurring infections by instructing them to wash their entire body with antibacterial soap, apply antibiotic ointment inside the nose where the bacteria can hide, and take antibiotics by mouth.

 Folliculitis is an infection of a hair follicle.
 It looks like a tiny red or white pimple at the base of a hair.
 There may be only one infected follicle or many.
 Each infected follicle is itchy or slightly painful, but the person otherwise does not feel sick.

 Some people develop folliculitis after exposure to a poorly chlorinated hot tub or whirlpool.
 This condition, sometimes called “hot tub folliculitis” or “hot tub dermatitis,” is caused by the bacterium Pseudomonas aeruginosa.
 It begins anytime from 6 hours to 5 days after the exposure.
 Areas of skin covered by a bathing suit, such as the torso and buttocks, are the most common sites.

 Some people develop mild folliculitis in areas subjected to moisture and friction, such as areas under sports equipment or on the buttocks.

 Infected hairs easily fall out or may be plucked out, but new pimples tend to develop.

-Sometimes stiff hairs in the beard area curl and reenter the skin (ingrown hair) after shaving, causing mild irritation and inflammation.
+Sometimes stiff hairs in the beard area (or in any area that is shaved) curl and reenter the skin (ingrown hair) after shaving, causing mild irritation and inflammation.
 However, there is no actual infection.
 This type of folliculitis is called pseudofolliculitis barbae.